PatrickJHess/Vol-3-Chap-1/_build/html/_sources/Interacting With Jupyter Books.md

 Additional Interactive Features

-* **Copying Code:** Any code cell or code block can be copied to the clipboard by moving the cursor to its upper-right corner.
+* **Copying code:** Any code cell or code block can be copied to the clipboard by moving the cursor to its upper-right corner.

 Summary

-Jupyter books effectively combine markdown and notebooks to highlight financial concepts with real-world applications.
+Jupyter books effectively combine Markdown and notebooks to highlight financial concepts with real-world applications.